RedisLabs/redislabs-docs/content/rs/administering/_index.md

 alwaysopen: false
 categories: ["RS"]
 ---
 This section covers everything you need to know to get up and running with RS.

+{{% note %}}
-You can also access cluster operations through the cluster REST API.
+In addition to using the RS web UI to manage the cluster, you can also access cluster operations through the cluster REST API.

 To access the cluster REST API documentation, either:

 - Download the software package